SPEAKING THEMES & TOPICS

 "For I decided to know nothing among you except Jesus Christ and him crucified."
 I Corinthians 2:2

-Douglas Bond has been invited to speak as keynote at numerous Reformation and Church history conferences around the country; at several Ligonier Conferences; at schools and churches in Perth, Western Australia; in Uganda at two pastors and church leaders conferences; at homeschool events in London, in Wakefield, West Yorkshire, and (forthcoming) in Oxford; at Union University in a featured address for the Psalms Project, funded by the Lilly Foundation; as keynote at Fresno Pacific University's Christian Writers Seminar; twice at the Biblical Worldview Student Conference (BWSC) at Milligan College, TN; at the Family Bible Conference in Washington DC hosted by Generations; at the Great Homeschool Convention (GHC) in St. Louis, and several times at the Christian Heritage Family Discipleship and Homeschooling Conference, Redmond, WA.
+Douglas Bond has been invited to speak as keynote at numerous Reformation and Church history conferences around the country; at several Ligonier Conferences; Symposium on hymnody for the Conservatory of Music, Saint Andrews Chapel, Stanford, FL; at schools and churches in Perth, Western Australia; in Uganda at two pastors and church leaders conferences; at homeschool events in London, in Wakefield, West Yorkshire, and (forthcoming) in Oxford; at Union University in a featured address for the Psalms Project, funded by the Lilly Foundation; as keynote at Fresno Pacific University's Christian Writers Seminar; several times now at the Biblical Worldview Student Conference (BWSC) at Milligan College, TN; at the Family Bible Conference in Washington DC hosted by Generations; at the Great Homeschool Convention (GHC) in St. Louis, and several times at the Christian Heritage Family Discipleship and Homeschooling Conference, Redmond, WA; Reformation conferences for Church of the Open Door, Fort Leavenworth, KS; and forthcoming conferences for Woodruff Road Presbyterian Church, Simpsonville, SC.

 Recent comments from attendees at events Douglas Bond has spoken at: